NikitaCB28/Comparative-Evaluation-of-Sentiment-Analysis-Techniques-on-Amazon-Reviews-/README.md

 # Comparative-Evaluation-of-Sentiment-Analysis-Techniques-on-Amazon-Reviews-
-Sentiment Analysis of Amazon Reviews - Comparison of Classification methods AI Group project for module CS7IS2 of TCD
+Sentiment Analysis of Amazon Reviews - Comparison of Classification methods

 ### Abstract
 In this work, three distinct methods of classification were implemented to predict the polarity of Amazon reviews.